Indian Police Map Area of Island Where US Man Was Killed

 Police said they have mapped the area of a remote Indian island where tribespeople were seen burying the body of an American adventurer and Christian missionary after allegedly killing him with arrows this month.

-But before they can even attempt to recover the body of John Allen Chau, 26, authorities must learn from experts "the nuances of the group's conduct and behavior, particularly in this kind of violent behavior,'' said Dependra Pathak, the director-general of police of the Andaman and Nicobar Islands, where North Sentinel Island is located.
+But before they can even attempt to recover the body of 26-year-old John Allen Chau, authorities have to learn from experts "the nuances of the group's conduct and behavior, particularly in this kind of violent behavior," said Dependra Pathak, the director-general of police of the Andaman and Nicobar Islands, where North Sentinel Island is located.

-During their visit to the island's surroundings on Friday, investigators in a boat spotted four or five North Sentinel islanders moving in the area from about 500 meters (1,600 feet) away and studied their behavior for several hours, said Pathak.
+During their visit to the island's surroundings on Friday, investigators spotted four or five North Sentinel islanders moving in the area from a distance of about 500 meters (1,600 feet) from a boat and studied their behavior for several hours, said Pathak.

-Indian authorities have been struggling to figure out how to get the remains of Chau, whom North Sentinel islanders apparently shot with arrows and then buried his body on the beach.
+Indian authorities have been struggling to figure out how to get the remains of Chau, who was killed by North Sentinel islanders who apparently shot him with arrows and then buried his body on the beach.

 Friday's visit was the second boat expedition of the week by a team of police and officials from the forest department, tribal welfare department and coast guard, Pathak said.
-The officials took two of the seven people arrested for helping Chau get close to the island to try to determine his route and the circumstances of his death.
+The officials took two of the seven people arrested for helping Chau get close to the island in an effort to determine his route and the circumstances of his death.
 The fishermen who had taken Chau to the shore saw the tribespeople dragging and burying his body on the morning of Nov.
 17.

 Officials typically don't travel to the North Sentinel area, where people live as their ancestors did thousands of years ago.
-The only contacts, occasional "gift giving'' visits in which bananas and coconuts were passed by small teams of officials and scholars who remained in the surf, occurred years ago.
+The only contacts, occasional "gift giving" visits in which bananas and coconuts were passed by small teams of officials and scholars who remained in the surf, were years ago.

 Indian ships monitor the waters around the island, trying to ensure outsiders do not go near the Sentinelese, who have repeatedly made clear they want to be left alone.

-Chau went to "share the love of Jesus,'' said Mary Ho, international executive leader of All Nations.
-The Kansas City, Mo., organization helped train Chau, discussed the risks with him and sent him on the mission to support him in his "life's calling,'' she added.
+Chau went to "share the love of Jesus," said Mary Ho, international executive leader of All Nations.
+All Nations, a Kansas City, Missouri-based organization, helped train Chau, discussed the risks with him and sent him on the mission, to support him in his "life's calling," she added.

 When a young boy tried to hit him with an arrow on his first day on the island, Chau swam back to the fishing boat he had arranged to wait for him offshore.
 The arrow, he wrote, hit a Bible he was carrying.

-"I DON'T WANT TO DIE,'' wrote Chau.
-"Would it be wiser to leave and let someone else to continue?
-No, I don't think so.''
+"I DON'T WANT TO DIE," wrote Chau, who appeared to want to bring Christianity to the islanders.
+"Would it be wiser to leave and let someone else to continue.
+No I don't think so."

 Chau paid fishermen to take him near North Sentinel, using a kayak to paddle to shore and bringing gifts, including a football and fish.